 Students in the UNCSA Trumpet Studio range from high school to graduate-level studies.
 The studio is led by David Dash.

-Jimmy, now a sophomore in the high school program, is in his second year at UNCSA.
+Jimmy Cabaniss, now a junior in the high school program, is in his third year at UNCSA.
 He participates in the Wind Ensemble, under the direction of Dr. Mark Norman, and the Jazz Band, under the direction of Ronald Rudkin.
-His primary trumpet teachers are David Dash and Cathryn Cabaniss and he has studied with Ashley Hall, Anita Cirba and Mark Clodfelter.
-Recently, Jimmy participated as a semi-finalist (2016 and 2017) in the prestigious National Trumpet Competition as well participating in the Summer Jazz Workshop at UNC-Wilmington and receiving the jazz award “Talent Deserving Recognition” for trumpet.
-In his free time, Jimmy enjoys interning in the music department at his former middle school, performing on his drum set, electric bass and guitar in his rock band and competing in triathlons.
-Jimmy is very passionate about music and it is his goal to become a world class trumpeter.
+In addition he co-founded the UNCSA Relish Blues Jazz Combo.
+His primary trumpet teachers are David Dash and Cathryn Cabaniss and he has studied with Ashley Hall, Anita Cirba, Mark Clodfelter and Jay Meachum.
+Recently, Cabaniss participated as a semi-finalist (2016, 2017, & 2018) in the prestigious National Trumpet Competition as well participating in the Summer Jazz Workshop at UNC Wilmington and receiving the jazz award “Talent Deserving Recognition” for trumpet.
+In his free time, Cabaniss enjoys interning in the music department at his former middle school, performing on his drum set, electric bass and guitar in his rock band and competing in triathlons.
+Cabaniss is very passionate about music and it is his goal to become a world class trumpeter.